teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 > <question-title></question-title>
 >
-> 1. What is the first difference between the two texts visualised in the HTML report?
+> 1. What is the first difference between the two texts visualized in the HTML report?
 >
 > > <solution-title></solution-title>
 > >